Issue

 Tap the toggle next to Device settings policy to enable it and tap Device settings policy.

-Verify the toggle next to Rooted device is enabled.
+Verify that the toggle next to Rooted device is enabled.

 Tap the arrow icon in the top left corner and navigate back to the main screen.
-You will see the yellow notification on the main screen if your device has been rooted.
+You will see the yellow notification on the main screen if your device is rooted.

 Verify the status information on your device